Antonella Tosti

 Antonella Tosti is an Italian physician and scientist with major contributions in the field of dermatology, including developing dermoscopy for the diagnosis and care of hair diseases.
+She is a world recognized expert in hair disorders.
 Her contributions to knowledge about nails include research about videodermoscopy of the hyponychium and the nail plate.

-Dr. Antonella Tosti is the medical resident advisor for DS HEALTHCARE GROUP / DS Laboratories and the Fredric Brandt Endowed Professor of Dermatology at the University of Miami's Miller School of Medicine.
-She is the editor in chief of Skin Appendage Disorders, a medical journal dedicated to hair and other skin appendages, and a regional editor for the International Journal of Trichology.
+Dr. Tosti is the medical resident advisor for DS Healthcare Group and the Fredric Brandt Endowed Professor of Dermatology and Cutaneous Surgery at the University of Miami's Miller School of Medicine.
+She is also head of the Monat Scientific Advisory Board, and the editor in chief of Skin Appendage Disorders, a medical journal dedicated to hair and other skin appendages, and a regional editor for the International Journal of Trichology.

 Education

-Tosti became interested in hair biology, during high school, after meeting a family friend Dr. William Montagna who was a pioneer on the study of the hair follicle.
-She eventually went on to complete medical school and training in Dermatology at the University of Bologna in Italy.
+Tosti became interested in hair biology during high school, after meeting a family friend, Dr. William Montagna, who was a pioneer on the study of the hair follicle.
+She eventually went on to complete medical school and training in dermatology at the University of Bologna in Italy.

 Career

-After becoming a dermatologist Tosti started a clinic at the University of Bologna in 1982, the 1st hair clinic in the world.
-In 1989 she co-founded the European Hair Research Society (EHRS).
+After becoming a dermatologist, Tosti started a clinic at the University of Bologna in 1982, the first hair clinic in the world.
+In 1989, she co-founded the European Hair Research Society (EHRS).

-Tosti started her academic career in Bologna as a full Professor of Dermatology before moving to Miami in 2010.
-In 2017 she received the Fredric Brandt Endowment for $1 million.
+Tosti started her academic career in Bologna as a full Professor of Dermatology, before moving to Miami in 2010.
+In 2017, she received the Fredric Brandt Endowment for $1 million.

 She is the author of Dermoscopy of Hair and Scalp Disorders, the first hair and scalp dermoscopy (trichoscopy) atlas ever published.

-Her major contributions do international medicine include research related to various aspects of hair diseases.
-A new hair disorder described by Antonella Tosti is often referred to as "Tosti Alopecia".
+Her major contributions to international medicine include research related to various aspects of hair diseases.
+A new hair disorder described by Tosti is often referred to as "Tosti Alopecia".